Sailing in Manly, Sydney,

 Due to its short wavelengths (50 m/164 ft) and warm waters sailors are able to sail in almost all wind directions.
 Swell size starts working at less than 1 m/3 ft and holds up to 2 m/6 ft.
 You can get involved as much as you like.
 You can help sail the boat or hire a captain.
 Some schools provide the opportunity for people with disabilities to enjoy a sailing ride.
 Last but not least, you should have some water to drink and a hat.

-Collaroy is a suburb in northern Sydney, about 22 km/13 mi north-east of Sydney CBD (central business district).
-It is a small village built in a stunning setting with some good cafes, bars and restaurants.
+Collaroy is a suburb in the northern Sydney, at about 22km/13mi in the north-east of Sydney's CBD (central business district).
+It is a small village, built in a stunning setting with some good cafes, bars and restaurants.